cogdog/ds106bank/README.md

 If the pages are *not* created for you on theme activation...

-1. Create a new page for a  **Main Menu** This generates the index of all types of things; they will be listed in the  order specified by your theme options.
+1. Create a new page for a  **Main Menu**.
+This generates the index of all types of things; they will be listed in the order specified by your theme options.
 The title and content of the page (which you edit) is displayed above a grid of types of things.
 To enable the functionality, set the page template to **Assignment Menu** If you wish this page to be the front of the site, use the **Wordpress Reading Settings** to set the Front Page as a static page (if you plan to use the blog, create a blank page that you can use for a Posts page).

 ![](wp-content/themes/ds106banker/images/reading-settings.jpg)

 2. Create a new page to **Submit New Things** You will need this even if you do not allow visitors to add them so you can add them yourself (the page can be unlinked or have a password set on it).
 The title and content of the page is displayed above the input form.
-To enable the functionality, set the page template to **Submit Assignments**.
+To enable the functionality, set the page template to **Submit Thing Form**.

 ![](images/add-thing.jpg "Form to add a new thing")